 It's anything but fair.

-The HR 1044 is a fast track to a green card, giving the majority of big tech jobs to low-wage Indian graduates graduates, which will which will take away jobs from middle c our own middle class American graduates, as well as further complicating the in the immigration issue because we will be favoring those that come from India.
+The H.R.
+1044 is a fast track to a green card, giving the majority of big tech jobs to low-wage Indian graduates, which will take away jobs from our own middle-class American graduates, as well as further complicating the immigration issue because we will be favoring those that come from India.

-And unfortunately, there are about a hundred and eight Republicans that are being rumored that it's rumored that they're gonna vote yes.
+And unfortunately, there are about 108 Republicans that are being rumored, it's rumored that they're going to vote yes.

-Well, what this bill is, I I'm very aware of it, and you're right, it has to do with changing our employment greed green card distribution by eliminating some of the safeguards that prevents uh green card holders from being monopolized by by citizens of one or two countries.
+Well, what this bill is, I'm very aware of it, and you're right, it has to do with changing our employment green card distribution by eliminating some of the safeguards that prevents green card holders from being monopolized by citizens of one or two countries.

-But you know, I I do believe in merit-based immigration.
+But, you know, I do believe in merit-based immigration.

-I don't think this is the bill, though, because it would reward employers who literally replace American workers potentially with hundreds of thousands of low-cost, less skilled workers who are entering uh on temporary visas, mainly H1Bs, uh often working in the tech sector.
+I don't think this is the bill, though, because it would reward employers who literally replace American workers potentially with hundreds of thousands of low-cost, less-skilled workers who are entering on temporary visas, mainly H-1Bs, often working in the tech sector.

 I mean, we have right now virtual full employment in the country.